 Avalon is a Canadian mineral development company that is listed on the Toronto Stock Exchange in Canada, traded on the OTCQB Venture Market in the United States and also trades on the Frankfurt Stock Exchange in Germany.
-The Company seeks to build shareholder value by becoming a diversified sustainable producer and marketer of specialty metals and minerals and by expanding the markets for its mineral products.
+The Company seeks to build shareholder value by becoming a diversified, sustainable producer and marketer of critical minerals for clean technology and by expanding the markets for its specialty mineral products.

-Avalon operates primarily in Canada with a focus on the "Technology Metals" or "Cleantech Materials", including lithium, rare earth elements ("REEs"), cesium, tin, indium, gallium, germanium, tantalum and zirconium.
+Avalon operates primarily in Canada with a diversified asset base giving the Company exposure to a broad range of these critical minerals including lithium, rare earth elements ("REEs"), cesium, tin, indium, gallium, germanium, tantalum and zirconium.

 The Company is in various stages of developing three of its five mineral resource properties with particular emphasis on lithium, cesium and rare earths.
 Avalon continues to evaluate new opportunities with near term development potential such as extracting valuable products from mine wastes using new technologies.
-This is an opportunity the Company has modelled at its East Kemptville Tin-Indium Project and is now looking at on another site in northeastern Ontario called Cargill where there is potential to recover rare earths from tailings at a closed phosphate minesite.
+This is an opportunity the Company has modelled at its East Kemptville Tin-Indium Project and is now looking at on another site in northeastern Ontario called Cargill where there is potential to recover rare earths and scandium from tailings at a closed phosphate minesite.
 The concept is attracting increasing interest from ESG investors promoting the "circular economy" and government, particularly for sites with rare earth elements in the wastes.